serkan-ozal/samba/README.md

 1. What is Samba?
 ==============
-In general **Samba** is a very simple caching library with very basit caching functionalities (get, put, remove) to be used as local, global or tiered (local + global).
+In general **Samba** is a very simple caching library with very basit caching functionalities (get, put, replace, remove) to be used as local, global or tiered (local + global).

 **Samba** is designed for non-blocking cache access with lock-free algorithms from stratch.
 Therefore, being high-performant is one of the its major requirements.
 In addition, keeping its strong/eventual consistency model promise its another major requirement.